Information for Prospective Playwrights

 At Gitelman & Good Publishers, we believe high school theatre programs deserve plays that are well-written, thematically rich, and artistically compelling—stories that challenge and inspire both performers and audiences.
 We strive to increase the presence of new work on high school stages, giving students the opportunity to engage with fresh ideas and innovative storytelling.
 Theatre should be a space for discovery—for both performers and audiences—and we want to help schools bring contemporary, thought-provoking work into their programs.

 Named in homage to my own high school drama teachers, Gitelman & Good Publishers was officially launched on March 1, 2024, built on my two decades of experience as a writer, teacher, administrator, and volunteer theatre educator with Chicago Public Schools.
 It was borne out of the questions: "Why don't high schools produce more new work?
 What barriers do educators face?"
-Our goal is to help break down those barriers and bring more original, meaningful plays into high school theatre.
+Our goal is to help break down those barriers and bring more original, meaningful plays onto high school stages.

 As a publisher, we are committed to fair playwright compensation, transparent licensing, and strategic marketing to ensure your work reaches the right directors and educators.
 Below, you’ll find some information about our publishing process, licensing model, playwright partnerships, and more.